Thorncreek Township, Whitley County, Indiana

 Thorncreek Township is one of nine townships in Whitley County, Indiana, United States.
-As of the 2010 census, its population was 4,166 and it contained 1,894 housing units.
+As of the 2020 census, its population was 4,159 (down slightly from 4,166 at 2010) and it contained 1,909 housing units.

 The township has two main population clusters.
 The southern edge of the township consists of the unincorporated northern suburban developments of Columbia City, and in the extreme northeastern part of the township there is the unincorporated settlement and census-designated place known as Tri-Lakes.

 Geography

 According to the 2010 census, the township has a total area of 36.05 sqmi, of which 35.17 sqmi (or 97.56%) is land and 0.87 sqmi (or 2.41%) is water.
 Lakes in this township include Catfish Lake, Cedar Lake, Cedar Lake, Crooked Lake, Karen Lake, Little Cedar Lake, Little Crooked Lake, Metzger Pond, Round Lake and Shriner Lake.
 The streams of Sell Branch and Thorn Creek run through this township.